 B.O.G.S.
 On Tour BOGS HOME PAGE

-The BOGS on tour is an annual event held over a weekend in June at an away golf course.
+The BOGS on Tour is an annual event held over a weekend in June at an away golf course.
 This is a chance to get away for the weekend with fellow BOGS and experience the challenges of another golf course to test our skills and often our patience.
-There are many prizes awarded over the weekend and the event is always well supported with 25 to 30 BOGS enjoying the festivities.
+There are many prizes awarded over the weekend and the event is always well supported with 25 to 40 BOGS enjoying the festivities.

-There are normally 3 rounds played over the weekend with the last 2 rounds counting towards the overall BOGS on tour challenge cup.
+There are normally 3 rounds played over the weekend with the last 2 rounds counting towards the overall BOGS on Tour Challenge Cup.
 The round on the Friday is usually a gentle warm up and a friendly round ahead of the more serious part of the weekend with prizes for teams and individuals.

-BOGS on TOUR 2019 - Whitefields Golf Club
+BOGS on TOUR 2021 – Breadsall Priory

-So on to the Saturday competition and following a hearty breakfast and some warm ups on the driving range the BOGS took to the first round of the Challenge cup.
+So on to the Saturday competition and following a hearty breakfast and some warmups on the driving range the BOGS took to the first round of the Challenge Cup.

-The final scoreboard for the Saturday round was as follows;
+The final scoreboard for the Saturday round was as follows: -

 And so to the final day.....

-Best Front Nine - Mike Fairey
+Best Front Nine – Stephen Bailey

 Best Back Nine – Steve Mason

 Overall 2nd Place – Tony Marsh